wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.36.0 =
+New: Functions to get the Joomla imported posts, categories and users

 = 1.35.0 =
 New: Function to get the Joomla installation language